earlfogel/food/README.md

 Bake at 350 F for 45-50 minutes, centre should still wobble.
 Let cool 30 minutes in open oven.
 Cool to room temperature, then refrigerate.

-Variation: Chocolate Graham Crust

-1 1/2 cup graham wafer crumbs<br/>
-5 tbsp cocoa<br/>
-3 tbsp icing sugar<br/>
-1/4 cup melted butter<br/>

-Mix crumbs, cocoa and sugar, then stir in melted butter.
-Pour into a 9" cake pan and pat down gently.

-Bake at 350 F for 10-12 minutes.

-Reduce to 250 F, pour in batter and bake 80-90 minutes.

 ## Banana Cake